doctrine/orm/docs/en/tutorials/getting-started.rst

 The ``Bug#reporter`` and ``Bug#engineer`` properties are
 Many-To-One relations, which point to a User.
-In a normalized relational model the foreign key is saved on the Bug's table, hence in our object-relation model the Bug is at the owning side of the relation.
+In a normalized relational model, the foreign key is saved on the Bug's table, hence in our object-relation model the Bug is at the owning side of the relation.
 You should always make sure that the use-cases of your domain model should drive which side is an inverse or owning one in